California League: History

+For its first two decades, the California League was a Class C league, equivalent to a Rookie-level league today.
+It was promoted to Class A in 1963 when classes B, C, and D were abolished, and was promoted to Class A Advanced in 1990.
+As a Class A Advanced league, it featured prospects who had been promoted for the second or third time, as well as high first-round picks who had previously played collegiately.

 Though nicknames and affiliations shifted, the California League's postwar configuration was largely stable by the late 1950s; four of the six cities in the league in 1960 would still be part of the league 50 years later.
 The league reached eight clubs in 1966 and would hold that for ten years, briefly dipped to six before wavering between eight and nine clubs in the early eighties, then reached ten in 1986 and held that configuration for thirty-one seasons.
 From 1996 to 2016, the league had a remarkably stable alignment for Class A baseball, with no teams moving or folding for twenty-one years.
-After the 2016 season, the Bakersfield Blaze, long dogged by inadequate facilities and unable to negotiate significant repairs, and the High Desert Mavericks, suffering from falling attendance and a lease dispute with the city of Adelanto, were folded; the High-A level replaced them by expanding the Carolina League to ten teams.
+After the 2016 season, the Bakersfield Blaze (the last charter member from 1941 still in its original city), long dogged by inadequate facilities and unable to negotiate significant repairs, and the High Desert Mavericks, suffering from falling attendance and a lease dispute with the city of Adelanto, were folded.
+The High-A level replaced them by expanding the Carolina League to ten teams.

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.
 As part of Major League Baseball's 2021 reorganization of the minor leagues, the California League was demoted to Low-A and temporarily renamed the "Low-A West" for the 2021 season.
 Following MLB's acquisition of the rights to the names of the historical minor leagues, the Low-A West was renamed the California League, and the Low-A classification was renamed Single-A effective with the 2022 season.